When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 Pick a mountain that’s good for beginners

-Some resorts are known to be more advanced than others, and some have more options for easy terrain to practice on (blue and green runs).
+Some resorts are known to be more advanced than others, and some have more options for easy terrain to practice on (green for beginners and blue for a bit more advanced).
 Once you graduate from the bunny slopes (probably within a day or two), green runs are your best friend, and you’ll start to feel like a real skier!
 Make sure the mountain has plenty of greens, ideally long and wide terrain so you can easily make your way down and get comfortable gaining speed (and slowing down).

-Typically, ski resorts in the western US have more fluffy, beginner-friendly slow, whereas east coast skiing can be hard and icy.
-If at all possible, try to learn in the west (Colorado, Utah, or California are incredible).
+Typically, ski resorts in the western US have more fluffy, beginner-friendly slow, whereas east coast skiing can be icy, hard, and unforgiving.
+If at all possible, try to learn in the west (Colorado, Utah, and California are incredible).
 Soft, fresh powder presents its own challenges (refer to the below tip on sticking to groomed runs), but it’s much nicer falling on fluff than ice.
 You definitely want to avoid the hard, icy terrain as a beginner if you can.

 It’s also best to avoid crowded places.
 Other people (especially other beginners) can be stressful to ski near as you’re learning.
 Rather than focusing on what you’re doing, you’re worried about hitting someone else—or vice versa.